 I know.
 So dramatic.
 But if there’s a chance this 2-minute habit can change your kid’s life, wouldn’t you want to try it out?

 Have you ever asked yourself this question: Who’s in charge of my health?

-You, my friend, are the only person who knows your body best.
+You – YOU! – are the only person who can know your body best.

 Imagine trekking through the hot Sahara desert for hours and hours.
 A sweaty camel, a sweatier you.
 And then you reach an oasis.

 Are you going to take your camel through the local Starbucks drive-thru?

 If you do, your camel would throw you off, as he or she should.

 That’s how important your first morning drink is.
 It’s the first thing your body craves after a figurative night through the desert.